RobertAhlin/emx/README.md

 - <a href="https://learndjango.com/" target="_blank">https://learndjango.com/</a> - to set up the password reset function.
 There will be no mail sent as I've choose not to implement a SMTP engine in this scope.
 - Using <a href="https://www.online-spellcheck.com/" target="_blank">https://www.online-spellcheck.com/</a> for spelling.
 - Images from https://www.pexels.com, https://www.svemo.com, <https://stock.adobe.com/>

+## <a id="acknowledgements">Acknowledgement</a>

+- I've been struggeling with Codeanywhere as an editor.
+By the end of my project 18-20 Nov. they had an scheduled downtime.
+After it came back up it worked fine for the first day.
+But on the 21st Nov. something happened.
+When I ran server (python3 manage.py runserver) and viewing my site on "https://8000-robertahlin-emx-lymh6zhmfc.us2.codeanyapp.com/" it only loaded an old version of my style.css.
+All the changes I made during the 20th Nov wasn't applied even though it was still saved in my style.css file.
+I tried to restart my workspace, even closing the browser and restart but it didn't work.
+But when deploying to Heroku it all worked fine.
+Since I was about to finish I didn't try more to solve it.